FC Barcelona: 1978–2000: Núñez and stabilization

 In June 1982, Diego Maradona was signed for a world record fee of £5 million from Boca Juniors.
 In the following season, under coach César Luis Menotti, Barcelona won the Copa del Rey, beating Real Madrid.
 Maradona soon left to join Napoli.
 At the start of the 1984–85 season, Terry Venables was hired as manager.
 He won La Liga with noteworthy displays by German midfielder Bernd Schuster.
 The next season, he took the team to their second European Cup final.
 The team lost on penalties to Steaua București in Seville.

 Around this time, tensions began to arise between what was perceived as president Núñez's dictatorial rule and the nationalistic support group, Boixos Nois.
 The group, identified with a left-wing separatism, repeatedly demanded the resignation of Núñez and openly defied him through chants and banners at matches.
 At the same time, Barcelona experienced an eruption in skinheads, who often identified with a right-wing separatism.
 The skinheads slowly transferred the Boixos Nois' ideology from liberalism to fascism, which caused division within the group and a sudden support for Núñez's presidency.
 Inspired by British hooligans, the remaining Boixos Nois became violent, causing havoc leading to large-scale arrests.

 After the 1986 FIFA World Cup, Barcelona signed the English top scorer Gary Lineker, along with goalkeeper Andoni Zubizarreta, but the team could not achieve success, as Schuster was excluded from the team.
 Terry Venables was fired at the beginning of the 1987–88 season and replaced with Luis Aragonés.
 The season finished with the players rebelling against president Núñez, in an event known as the Hesperia mutiny, and a 1–0 victory in the Copa del Rey final against Real Sociedad.

 As coach of the "Dream Team", Johan Cruyff won four consecutive league titles with Barcelona.

 In 1988, Johan Cruyff returned to the club, this time as manager.
 He assembled what would later be dubbed the "Dream Team".
-He used Spanish players like Pep Guardiola, José Mari Bakero, Jon Andoni Goikoetxea, Miguel Angel Nadal, and Txiki Begiristain, and signed international players such as Ronald Koeman, Michael Laudrup, Romário, and Hristo Stoichkov.
+He used Spanish players like Pep Guardiola, José Mari Bakero, Jon Andoni Goikoetxea, Miguel Angel Nadal and Txiki Begiristain, and also signed international players such as Ronald Koeman, Michael Laudrup, Romário and Hristo Stoichkov.